my1396/Econ-Study/_posts/2024-08-12-Latex-Workshop.md

 "latex-workshop.view.pdf.color.dark.pageColorsBackground": "#F5F5DC",
 ```

-This changes the background color and the spacing btw pages in the PDF viewer to beige in dark mode, which is easier on the eyes.
+This sets the background color and the spacing btw pages in the PDF viewer to **beige** in dark mode, which is easier on the eyes.

 By default, LaTeX Workshop auto builds the pdf on every save.
 This can be too frequent and distracting.
 I set `"files.autoSave": "onFocusChange"` so that the pdf only rebuilds when I switch away from the tex file, not on every keystroke.

-The following works in `markdown` inside math environment
+## Snippets

+Environment snippets works directly in `tex`, you type `B`, a drop-down list will show up for you to choose.

+- The prefixes start with `B` and are followed by an abbreviation of the environment name.
+- The unnumbered versions of the environments are prefixed with `BS`, e.g., `BSEQ` for `equation*`.
+- In `tex`, these cmds work in both math and text environments.
+- However, it is more restrictive in `markdown`, where these cmds work only inside math environments (`$...$`)

+### Mathematical symbols

 | Prefix | Command |
 | ------ | ------- |